duthied/Free-Friendika/doc/Tags-and-Mentions.md

 So !helpers will be an exclusive posting to the support forum if you are connected with the forum.
 If you select a forum from the ACL a !-mention will be added automatically to your posting.

-If you sort your contacts into groups, you cannot @-mention these groups.
+If you sort your contacts into circles, you cannot @-mention these circles.
-But you can select the group in the access control when creating a new posting, to allow (or disallow) a certain group of people to see the posting.
+But you can select the circle in the access control when creating a new posting, to allow (or disallow) a certain circle of people to see the posting.
-See [Groups and Privacy](help/Groups-and-Privacy) for more details about grouping your contacts.
+See [Circles and Privacy](help/Circles-and-Privacy) for more details about grouping your contacts.

 **Topical Tags**